Songs of war and peace: from heroes to loss and protest

 Colour illustration of an Australian soldier fighting at Gallipoli, 1915.
 This illustration portrays an Australian soldier who is fighting for the British Empire, even though he is wounded.
 Image courtesy of the State Library of Queensland: 196470.

 Songs written after the Boer War rejoiced in the fighting spirit of the Australian soldier responding to the call of the motherland.
-But it was not until the First World War that the mythology of the Australian soldier—the Digger—was truly celebrated, and cemented, both in song and in the national psyche.
+But it was not until the First World War that the mythology of the Australian soldier, the Digger, was truly celebrated and cemented, both in song and in the national psyche.
 No longer were our soldiers part of the Empire's army.
-We had become the Australian and New Zealand Army Corps (ANZAC).
+The Australian and New Zealand Army Corps (ANZAC) had become the Anzacs.

 The making of a legend